cs3org/OCM-API/README.md

 Following this step, both services at `sender.com` and `receiver.com` MAY display, respectively, `bob` and `alice` as trusted or white-listed contacts, and enable sharing between them.
 Sites MAY enforce a policy to only accept shares between such trusted contacts, or MAY display a warning to users when a share from an unknown party is received.

 For further details on this concept, see also [#54](https://github.com/cs3org/OCM-API/pull/54) and related issues.
 For a discussion about trust policies, see [sciencemesh#196](https://github.com/sciencemesh/sciencemesh/issues/196).

+### Multi Factor Authentication
+If an OCM provider exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a share.
+If the sharer OCM provider trusts the receiver OCM provider, the sharer MAY set the permission `mfa-enforced` on a share, which SHOULD be honored.
+A compliant OCM provider that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the consumer has not provided a second factor to establish their identity with greater confidence.

+Since there is no way to guarantee that the sharee OCM provider will actually enforce the MFA requirement, it is up to the sharer OCM provider to establish a trust with the OCM sharee provider such that it is reasonable to assume that the sharee OCM provider will honor the MFA requirement.
+This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted OCM providers.
+The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite) capability may be envisaged.

 ## Changelog